Ashmore, Illinois: Demographics

+Village Administration

+The Ashmore Municipal Office is located at 10 W Ashmore St, Ashmore, IL 61912 with a PO Box 99 mailing address.
+The Village is a non-home rule municipality with a Trustee-Village form of government.

+Elected offices in the Village of Ashmore include a Village President, currently held by Kurt Crail, and six Village Trustees, currently Bill Edwards, Thomas "TC" Grissom, Dane Perdieu, Terry Price, L. Bryan Watson, and Cathy Welborn.
+The positions of Clerk and Treasurer are appointed annually by ordinance.

 Places of interest

 Ashmore is home to Ashmore Estates, which was originally the almshouse at the Coles County Poor Farm until it was abandoned in 1987.

 A gigantic statue of Abraham Lincoln stands in Ashmore.
 Originally erected in nearby Charleston as a visitor attraction in 1969, the 62-foot statue instead drew widespread ridicule for the cartoonish appearance of its oversized head.
 A 1978 attempt to sell it to the city of Lincoln was unsuccessful, and it was instead moved to a private site in Ashmore where it fell into a long period of disrepair.
 New owners eventually converted the site into the Lincoln Springs Resort, and fully restored the statue in 2004 to be the centerpiece of its campgrounds.
 The site has since reverted to private property again, but the statue remains visible from a distance.

+Transportation

+Coles County Zipline provides dial-a-ride bus transit service to the city.
+The nearest passenger rail service is at Mattoon station, where Amtrak operates to Chicago, Carbondale, New Orleans, and other destinations.